Unicode Support: Using Non-English Characters in Filenames and Comments

 - This functionality is specific to the ZipArchive Library and external software will

-usually not be able to benefit from it.
+not be able to benefit from it.

 - The ZipArchive Library will save the code pages used during compression and automatically